remiblancher/qlab/README.md

 ## Why This Matters

 Quantum computers will eventually break RSA and ECC cryptography.
-The question isn't *if*, but *when*.
-Organizations need to prepare now — not panic, but plan.
+The question isn't *if*, but *when* — and whether your data and signatures will still need to be trusted **after that moment**.

+This matters today because:

+- **Store Now, Decrypt Later (SNDL):** Encrypted data captured now can be decrypted later
+- **Trust Now, Forge Later (TNFL):** Software signatures must remain valid for 10–30 years
+- **Long-term records:** Legal, medical, and industrial records outlive cryptographic algorithms

 This lab demonstrates:
-- **Classical and post-quantum PKI work the same way**
+- **Classical and post-quantum PKI work the same way** — only the algorithm changes
-- **Hybrid certificates provide a safe migration path**
+- **Hybrid certificates provide a safe migration path** — protect legacy and future clients
-- **The PKI model is algorithm-agnostic**
+- **The PKI model is algorithm-agnostic** — your workflow stays exactly the same

 ---